toscanosaul/saul/index.md

 I am a quantitative researcher at Citadel Securities in London.
 I develop alpha signals for options analyzing high frequency data and using machine learning algorithms.

 <br />
-Before I developed state-of-the-art machine learning algorithms for speech recognition at Microsoft in Bellevue, W.A.
+Before I developed state-of-the-art machine learning algorithms for speech recognition at Microsoft in Bellevue, WA.

 <br />
 Previously I was a lead developer for a major redesign of Uber's pricing system at Uber in San Francisco.

 <br />
-I got my M.Sc. and PhD in Operations Research from Cornell in the U.S., and B.Sc. in Mathematics from the University of Guanajuato in Mexico.
+I got my MS and PhD in Operations Research from Cornell in the US, and BS in Mathematics from the University of Guanajuato in Mexico.